KevinnZou/compose-multiplatform-ios-android-library-template/README.md

 * Set up a GitHub Action to publish the documentation to GitHub Pages.
 * Apply the `com.vanniktech.maven.publish` plugin to streamline the process of publishing a library.

+**Note**: If you also want to make your library support Desktop target, please use this template https://github.com/KevinnZou/compose-multiplatform-library-template

 ## Maven Publish
 This template applies the `com.vanniktech.maven.publish` plugin to streamline the process of publishing a library.